vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 This authority was probably a recent one, and, therefore, was perhaps disputed.
 This supposition alone can justify the existence of a dualistic interpretation of the Svacchanda Tantra.

-In the introduction to the Mrgendra Tantra occurs the following quotation, giving the names of the ten Siva Tantras.
+In the introduction to the Mrgendra Tantra occurs the following quotation, giving the names of the ten śiva Tantras.
 This authority is different from that quoted by Jayaratha :

 \*Kāmikam Yogajam vātha tathā Cintyaśca Kāraṇam Ajitam Dīpta Sūkṣmau ca Sahasrasca tathāṁśumān Suprabhedastathā hyete saivāh samparikīrtitah."